 Ugh.
 You just found out that your son has done something really bad.
 The kind of bad that makes you want to deny you know him.

 Sometimes your son will mess up.
 But it’s a moment in time.
-Your son isn’t doomed to be a failure or grow up to be a terrible person.
-All of the reasons you love them are still right there alongside whatever motivated made him do this thing you’re now dealing with.
+Your son isn’t doomed to be a failure or to grow up to be a terrible person.
+All of the reasons you love him are still right there alongside whatever motivated made him to do this thing you’re now dealing with.

-And just like you, his feelings could be so jumbled together that it’s hard for him to sort them all out.
-He could be embarrassed, angry that he got caught, ashamed, in denial, or paranoid that everyone is talking behind his back or that this one mistake will forever damage his future.
+His feelings could be so jumbled together that it’s hard for him to sort them all out.
+He could be embarrassed, angry that he got caught, ashamed, in denial, or paranoid that everyone is talking behind his back.
+He might worry that this one mistake will damage his future.

 We want our children to realize that while everyone makes mistakes, even really big ones, there is a way back.
-If they face the consequences with integrity and reflect on what they did, they will be a stronger person for the experience and you will be proud of them
+If they face the consequences with integrity and reflect on what they did wrong, they will be a stronger person for the experience and you will be proud of them.

-When disciplining children (either my own or my students), I frame my response in this way:
+When disciplining children (either my own or my students), I frame my response in this fashion.

-- Tell them exactly what they did that was a problem.
+- Identify the problem.
+Tell them exactly what they did that was a problem.

-- Explain why the specific actions they did are against your values.
+- Explain your values.
+Explain why the specific actions they did are against your values.

-- Tell them specifically what privilege will be taken away and for how long (which requires that you know the child well enough to know which privilege means the most to them).
+- Clarify the consequence.
+Tell them specifically what privilege will be taken away and for how long (which requires that you know the child well enough to know which privilege means the most to them).

-- Give them a “way back”—i.e., a way to make amends that will make them and you proud.
+- Offer a Way to Make Amends.
+Give them a “way back”—i.e., a way to make amends that will make them and you proud.

 Boys can be masters of looking like they don’t care about any discipline or punishment we give them.
 With parents, they shrug and tell us they don’t care.
 That doesn’t mean our words don’t impact them—for better or worse.

-The most pointless thing is when they ground you.
+“Grounding is the most pointless thing.
 When my mom sends me to my room, I don’t really care.
 I’m a musician, so I can always find something else to do.
 The most effective punishment for parents is when they take everything away from you.
 My mom once took my phone, my Internet, Xbox, guitars, pretty much everything.
 She did that so I would do this list of chores she had.
-It worked. —Landon, 15
+It worked.”—Landon, 15